-As you roam our webpage, you’ll notice that psychology at GaTech is rather unique in a number of ways.
-You already know that we are embedded in one of the leading science and engineering institution of higher education in the world.
-Unlike many of our peers, our home college is the College of Science, which also houses the likes of Chemistry, Physics, Biology, and Math.
+As you roam our webpage, you’ll notice that psychology at Georgia Tech is rather unique in a number of ways.
+You already know that we are embedded in one of the world's leading science and engineering institutions of higher education.
+Unlike many of our peers, our home college is the College of Sciences, which also houses the likes of Chemistry, Physics, Biology, and Math.
 You’ll see we have a structure of 5 programs that help us manage the research efforts and provide focused training to our graduate students, but I can tell you that all of the faculty move easily between areas.
 Finally, you may notice that we are small, intentionally.
 It allows us to focus our research and our training in a way that has made us exceptional.

 We are especially proud of our undergraduates.
 They are bright, dedicated, and creative.
 Our undergraduate student: faculty ratio is a remarkable 5 to 1.
 This allows us to offer each and every major as personal an experience with psychological science and research as she or he desires.
 We have relationships with the campus clinic and are working on developing relationships with campus well-being groups, including the Campus Rec Center.
 Undergraduates conduct research in local hospitals, with local industries like ESPN and Coke, and on and on.
 Almost every undergraduate conducts research in a laboratory before graduating, and many complete a senior thesis as a capstone experience.
 Whether the student’s ultimate goal is medicine, law, clinical psychology, or science, training at the Georgia Tech School of Psychology puts the student at the center.

 —Tansu Celikel, Professor and Chair, School of Psyschology